sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
+Translate and preview any design with ease
+- [represent.](https://github.com/swipecircus/represent), by Swipe Circus: Present your UX/UI Designs lightning fast on client's devices without leaving Sketch. 📲
 - [killswitch](https://github.com/madebysnacks/killswitch), by Snacks Studio: A simple Sketch plugin for disabling Symbold overrides.
 - [zerozero](https://github.com/flavormingo/zerozero), by mazz: the sketch plugin that magically starts your page from (0,0)
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.